Wiselab2/Y2H-SCORES/Software/README.md

 1. Text file with the full paths to the configuration files that contain the input arguments used to run NGPINT.
 This file should be indicated with the argument --fofn.

 2. Outputs from the pipeline NGPINT.
 Y2H-SCORES uses the BaitName\_final\_report.csv and BaitName\_salmon\_count.matrix files.
-These files should be in the path as indicated in the output\_directory from the configuration files.
 These files contain the total counts and the fusion counts that will be used to calculate the Y2H-SCORES.
+Each configuration file in --fofn should contain an output\_directory cell with the location of the outputs of NGPINT.

 3. Configuration files from the NGPINT software.
 They should contain all the paths to the input files and the sample names.

-4. If baits should be grouped to calculate the specificity score, one text file with baits in each group, separated by comma.
-Indicated with the argument --spec_groups.
+4. The specificity score is calculated by separating the baits in groups of 10.
+The user can provide one text file with the baits in each group separated by comma. and indicated with the argument --spec_groups.
 If no file is provided, the baits will be grouped randomly.

   To run Y2H-SCORES in Linux/Mac use the terminal and in Windows the Anaconda Prompt: